 When someone buys your agency, they’re typically buying the agency’s future stream of profits.
 Higher profits and an in-demand agency = higher selling price.
 Lower profits and a run-of-the-mill agency = lower selling price.

-The usual formula is for acquirers to pay a “multiple” of EBITDA (earnings before interest, taxes, depreciation, and amortization).
+For independent agencies with less than $10MM in revenue, the usual formula is for acquirers to pay a “multiple” of EBITDA (earnings before interest, taxes, depreciation, and amortization).
 Ask your accountant about your EBITDA—this might be the bottom line on your Profit & Loss (P&L) Statement, but it may not—it depends on how your accountant set up your P&L, and how you’re paying yourself.

 What’s a normal EBITDA multiple for selling an agency?